2026 Family Guide

 LOST AND FOUND

-We recommend that all personal items be marked with each child’s name.
-All found items are held at the Lost and Found area near the bus field for no longer than five days, with the exception of valuables, such as glasses, wallets, mobile phones, jewelry, etc., which are brought to the Administration Building for safekeeping.
+Please label all items being sent in with your child.
+All found items are held at the Lost and Found area near the bus field for no longer than five (5) days, except valuables, such as glasses, wallets, mobile phones, jewelry, etc., which will be brought to the Administrative Office for safekeeping.

 NATURE & SUSTAINABILITY

-Usdan Summer Camp for the Arts maintains a pristine, natural campus for the enjoyment of all students, and exploring the campus is an integral part of the Usdan experience.
+Usdan Summer Camp for the Arts maintains a pristine, natural campus for the enjoyment of all students.
+Exploring the campus is an integral part of the Usdan experience.
 Studies show that hiking and spending time outdoors can boost creativity, improve focus, and encourage positive thinking.

 MOSQUITOES